CorruptBandit/BS3221-Developing-for-the-Cloud/README.md

 ### TLS (Transport Layer Security)

-TLS is enabled by default across the board with NGINX, FastAPI and Mongo, all within Docker, this was achieved with the following steps:
+TLS is enabled by default across the board within NGINX, FastAPI and Mongo, all within Docker.

+_There is currently no support for non-TLS distrubutions, manual changes would be required._

+Enabling TLS across all services  was achieved with the following steps:

 1. Configure the [init-letsencrypt.sh](./init-letsencrypt.sh) script with the required values: `domains` and `email`.